 Now regardless of the FT’s virtues, I read it because I (largely) agree with it and it (largely) agrees with me.
 Regardless of how right its/my ideas are, the FT and I have an “echo chamber” thing going on.
 In any democratic dispensation, and especially in the political environment we find ourselves in, this is problematic.

 The political climate is so polarised, toxic even, that many of us aren’t hearing alternative voices.
 Not because all viewpoints are equally valid – no!
 But the people making those points are.
 They have an inherent and permanent worth that no one can take away.
 They are fellow citizens and they deserve to be heard.
 Yes, even Donald Trump!

-His rise and the rise of other right-wing populists has taken us into what is new political territory for many of us.
+His rise and the rise of other right-wing populists has taken us into new political territory – at least since the Second World War.
 In all this, it’s become painfully clear that we don’t know each other as well as we thought.
 The anger and bitterness is making us talk past each other like ships in the night.
 Harvard Professor Michael Sandel calls this “the lost art of democratic debate.”